barotto/IBMulator/README.md

 to truly experience the PS/1.
 In this mode the system is rendered in its entirety, monitor included.
-There are no additional buttons and controls except the originals: volume, brightness, contrast, power, and floppy (you need to use the key bindings for any extra function.)
-The PS/1 type 2011 is 32 cm (12.6") wide and 34.9 cm (13.74") tall, so you need at least a 24" 16:10 monitor in portrait mode (rotated) to render it at real size.
+There are no additional buttons and controls except the originals: volume, brightness, contrast, power, and floppy (you need to use the key bindings for any extra function).
+Two styles are available in this mode:
+"bright" (daytime) and "dark" (nighttime).
+You can also zoom in to the monitor to have a better view.
+See ibmulator.ini and the Key bindings section for more info.

 You can select the GUI mode under the [gui] section of the ini file.